rotorgarage/funhog/funhog/README.md

 [IN PROGRESS]

+--image logo

-The Fun Hog frame is a modular sub-250-gram frame with the broadest range of support.
+The Fun Hog frame is a modular sub-250-gram frame with the broadest range of hardware support.
 Being built by pilot engineers, the Fun Hog is the number one choice for unrestricted FPV flight, whether freestyle, race, or casual.

+---image of good build, 3/4 view

 ## Field repairable using common parts

 The design of the Fun Hog is around existing 250-gram-plus drones.
 In particular, **M3 hardware** like screws and stand-offs.

 The M2 hardware is common, one size, and limited to the stack (and optional, depending on configuration).

+----image, side profile with M2 and M3 arrows pointing out what is what

 The rest of the build relies on FPV standards: Sticky tape, cable ties, and some e-tape—all common materials.